 “Dance of the Bears” or “The journey of ten thousand miles starts with the first step”.

-In this project the artist, Karl Heinz Stock, created mostly similar looking, but still unique sculptures of unique creatures and invited 26 talented painters and mosaic artists from several countries with different nationalities and backgrounds to make their own interpretation of the theme “Evolution”.
+In this project the artist, Karl Heinz Stock, created with his team of craftsmen mostly similar looking, but still unique sculptures of unique creatures and invited 26 talented painters and mosaic artists from several countries with different nationalities and backgrounds to make their own interpretation of the theme “Evolution”.
 This was the only general guideline, besides this the artists were free in their artistic expression.
 The transformation of two-dimensional paintings and mosaics into three-dimensional sculpture-paintings was an exciting new experience for all participants.

 Passion means many things to many people.
 But whatever the meaning, life is all about passion.
-This all-embracing theme is what makes us all unique and diverse and helps us achieve or fulfil what we most desire.
+This all-embracing theme is what makes us all unique and diverse and helps us achieve or fulfill what we most desire.
 The project “Passion”, the follow-up to the successful “Dance of the Bears”, is just this: an opportunity for the passion-driven artists to interpret this universal theme very freely, using the three-dimensional animal sculpture as their medium to share their interpretations across the country.

 These works are generally based on strong organic elements, which the artist sees as the best interpretation of full-bodied women.
 The Graces, curvy female figures with prominent and voluptuous shapes, seem to defy gravity and float like ballerinas in motion, while keeping the very delicate balance between opulence and lightness.
 This set of sculptures can be found in different shapes, from a flowing dance to a defying swing that seems to overcome all obstacles; and plenty are also the materials of which these can be made of.